harshjaiswal78/SQL-Netflix-/README.md

 **Schema**

--- Drop table if it already exists
                 DROP TABLE IF EXISTS netflix;

--- Create table schema for Netflix Dataset
 		CREATE TABLE netflix (
 		    show_id VARCHAR(10),            -- Unique identifier for each show
 		    type VARCHAR(10),               -- Content type: Movie or TV Show title VARCHAR(150),             -- Title of the content director VARCHAR(250),          -- Name(s) of the director(s)
 		    casts VARCHAR(1000),            -- Cast members, comma-separated
 		    country VARCHAR(150),           -- Country of origin or distribution date_added VARCHAR(50),         -- Date when content was added to Netflix release_year INT,               -- Year of release
 		    rating VARCHAR(30),             -- Maturity rating (e.g., PG-13, TV-MA)
 		    duration VARCHAR(30),           -- Duration: runtime for movies, seasons for TV shows listed_in VARCHAR(100),         -- Genres/categories of the content
 		    description VARCHAR(300)        -- Short description of the content );

 **Explanation of Columns:**
         1.	show_id: Unique identifier for each show or movie.
 	2.	type: Specifies whether the content is a Movie or TV Show.
 	3.	title: Title/name of the content.